PrasunaM/Metis_NLP/Project Proposal.md

 * If modeling, what will you predict as your target?

-I plan to predict topics for each talk using unsupervised techniques and no. of views using linear regression.
+I plan to perform topic modeling for each talk using unsupervised techniques and no. of views using linear regression.

 #### Tools:
 * How do you intend to meet the tools requirement of the project?